Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: : Inverse Zero-Shot Pose Estimation

 Diffusion models have recently found remarkable success for these types of posterior sampling problems.
 They were originally proposed as a tool for sampling from a prior distribution \(p_0(x^0)\).
 This is done by first defining a noising process \(p_t(x^t)\) by injecting iid Gaussian noise of standard deviation \(\sigma_t\) into it, where \(t\in\{0:T\}\).
 Diffusion models aim to reverse this noising process by learning the score function \(\nabla_{x_t}log \; p_t(x_t)\).

 In our scenario, we require the conditional score $\nabla_{r^{t}_{\jointset}} log\;p_t(r^t_{\jointset}|y_{\measureset})$.
 One method is to use Classifier-Free Guidance (CFG) proposed by \cite{cfg}.
 In this formulation, a conditional diffusion model is trained to accept all the inputs $y_{\measureset}=[l_{\measureset}, r_{\measureset}]$ for conditioning.
-Most previous work \cite{BoDiffusion, diff-poser} use this approach and are unable to support zero-shot generalization.
-This is because the (noisy) location measurements \(l_{\measureset}\) vary based on body size---if two people are in the same pose, their joints would share identical rotation angles, \textit{but because of differences in bone lengths, we see from Eq. \ref{eqn:pos_rot} that the joint locations \(l_j\) will be different.} Thus, a conditional model trained on one user's data does not generalize well to another.
-With a sequence of poses through time, small prediction errors accumulate resulting in greater degradation.
+Most previous works \cite{BoDiffusion, diff-poser} use this approach and are unable to support zero-shot generalization.
+This is because the (noisy) location measurements \(l_{\measureset}\) vary based on body shape---if two people are in the same pose, their joints would share identical rotation angles, \textit{but because of differences in bone lengths across varying body shapes, we see from Eq. \ref{eqn:pos_rot} that the joint locations \(l_j\) will be different.} Thus, a conditional model trained on one user's data does not generalize well to another.

 To overcome this, we split the conditional score \(\nabla_{r^{t}_{\jointset}} log\;p_t(r^t_{\jointset}|y_{\measureset})=\nabla_{r^{t}_{\jointset}} log\;p_t(r^t_{\jointset}|\{l_{\measureset},r_{\measureset}\})\) using Bayes' rule: